zoncaesaradmin/golang-service-skeleton/conf/README.md

 # Configuration Documentation

-This document explains the configuration system for the Katharos component and test infrastructure.
+This document explains the configuration system for the Katharos service and test infrastructure.

 ## Configuration Files

 ### Primary Configuration: `conf/config.yaml`
 - **Location**: `/conf/config.yaml` (root of project)
-- **Purpose**: Main configuration file for the component (production and development)
+- **Purpose**: Main configuration file for the service (production and development)
 - **Tracked**: Yes (committed to git)
 - **Usage**: Contains settings for server, logging, etc.